 I remember pouring my soul into that autobiographical project.
 Being the shameless, self-confessed (oftentimes narcissistic) writer that I was, I wrote paragraphs after paragraphs, convinced to myself that I was writing something important.
 I saw my life sharply on a smooth, linear, uninterrupted path.
 I summoned my memories as effortlessly as breathing.

-By the time this blog post is up, September is about to come to a close.
+So September is about to come to a close, just like that.
 But I am going to leave this post here anyway as a form of remembrance for the closing month and for all the things that it will take away with it.

 Thank you, September.
 You have been gentle and kind.

 If you were given a chance to sleep and wake up 500 million years into the future, would you do it?
 Would you wish to wake up to a world where humanity, and perhaps the whole of the planet, is entirely annihilated?
 Where the memory of a former life is so distant and out of reach that it almost feels like you are waking up to an entirely different lifetime?
 Where the faces and the places surrounding you are no longer tinged with an acute sense of warmth and familiarity?
 Would you be glad to know that you are alone now, no longer surrounded by the people you once knew, no longer in the presence of every living being you once associated with your own dear life, the memories of them woven in the lonely background of your own, finally becoming one and intertwined.

 If you dig deep into this blog, you will find that the first entry I’ve ever written, almost seven years ago, was about a boy.
 I met him during my first year in college.
 I couldn’t remember anything about that day now.
 All I could clearly recall was the sun, burning brightly outside the classroom like there was no end to its flames, and his smile, warm as July weather to my heart that was frozen as ice.